dgeb/json-api/format/index.md

 * `"linked"`: a collection of resource objects, grouped by type, that are linked to the primary resource(s) and/or each other.

-No other keys should be present at the top level of the document.
+No other keys should be present at the top level of a document.

 ### Resource Representations